 For remote probes, this parameter indicates the digital input number; for local probes, it indicates the local probe input number.
+The local probe option is only available at central units ICU and MCU.

 The variable will return a .0. value if no digital input has been defined.